 1. The disclosure officer has a duty to create schedules which list all the relevant material from the investigation.
 They must also identify all material from the schedules which satisfies the disclosure test and explain why they have come to that view.
 They must submit the schedules and copies of disclosable material to the prosecutor.
 In particular they must supply to the prosecutor a copy of material falling into any of the categories described in paragraph 7.3 of the Code.

-Standard forms of schedules form part part of the combined investigation and prosecution report.
+HSE’s Material and Evidence Management Tool should be used to create standard forms of schedules.
 They comprise the non-sensitive material schedule (Form CPI1) and sensitive material schedule (Form CPI 2).
-Both of these schedules must be completed, with a nil indication if there is no sensitive material.
+Both of these schedules must be completed, using MEMT, with a nil indication if there is no sensitive material.

 2. These forms include declarations that the disclosure officer must sign to certify if the material is non-sensitive or sensitive.
 A copy of each completed schedule must always be kept on the file.
 Sensitive schedules and any sensitive material should be kept separate from other case papers.
 Ideally the sensitive schedule should be on pink paper to avoid any potential confusion with the non-sensitive schedule.